Kevinpgalligan/KevingalWebsite/pages/blog/beatles-and-you.md

 title: Did The Beatles really love "you"?
 date: 2019-10-14
-draft: yes

-Browsing the [Wikipedia page of Lennon-McCartney](https://en.wikipedia.org/wiki/Lennon–McCartney), the virtuoso song-writing duo of The Beatles, a fun fact caught my interest.
+Browsing the [Wikipedia page of Lennon-McCartney](https://en.wikipedia.org/wiki/Lennon–McCartney), the virtuoso song-writing duo of Beatles fame, a fun fact caught my interest.

 > Author David Rowley points out that at least half of all Lennon–McCartney lyrics have the words "you" and/or "your" in the first line.